 Take a walk in snowshoes

 Strap on a pair of aluminum frames and take on the snowy forest landscapes with an adventurous stride.
 Stumbles and snowball fights are an essential part of the experience.
-I took the night tour therefore it was extremely hard to see anything what made the experience even more fun and a little bit spooky.
+I took the night tour, therefore, it was extremely hard to see anything that made the experience, even more fun and a little bit spooky.

 Visit Arktikum Museum

 A museum and a science, also known as Arktikum, focuses on the history and culture of Lapland and Arctic life.
 Lapland is where the indigenous Sami people have lived for at least 5000 years up till now.
 The Sami are the only people of Scandinavia recognized and protected under the international conventions of indigenous peoples.
 They have their own culture, traditions, and even a language.

 At Arktikum you can get a better understanding the Sami culture, and the science behind the Aurora Borealis, the northern lights.
 The center features life-size stuffed animals: bear, moose, and seals, which are fun and engaging for youngsters as well as animal lovers like me.
 I was also able to make my own traditional Finnish Christmas decoration at a private workshop.

 Eat a reindeer

 When in Lapland you can’t forget about the culinary side of it.
 Food in Rovaniemi disappointed me a lot.
 I could mostly get french fries, pizza, Chinese and burgers.
 I swear in the whole town we couldn’t find a decent place to eat apart from one place – Restaurant Nili.

 Watch my video from Winter Getaway to Rovaniemi, Finland!

 (Click to watch Reindeer safari & husky sledding in Rovaniemi, Finland with Anna Everywhere on YouTube)